Navneet777/Wordfile/README.md

 # command  python -m venv <your env name>

-# you need to install all project dependeny using requirments.txt file
+# you need to install all project dependencies using requirments.txt file

 # pip install -r requirments.txt